 The Farming of the Bones highlights the connection between language and personal and social meaning.
-On the one hand the characters in the novel actively create histories through the stories that they tell each other and themselves about the 1937 massacre using language to create, or express, a differing narrative of history that helps uphold their self-images.
+On the one hand, the characters in the novel actively create histories through the stories that they tell each other and themselves about the 1937 Parsley Massacre of Haitians in the Dominican Republic using language to create or express differing narratives of history that help uphold their self-images.
 On the other, the names, religious references and other linguistic nuances mark the characters as either Haitian or Dominican long before they are identified as such in the narrative.
 Names of buildings and towns do the same, French being Haitian and Spanish being Dominican.
 The title of the book itself plays on the multiple meanings of language referring at once to the massacre and the gathering of cane.
 Thus the title of the book not only invokes the events of 1937 but also the economic situation that led to those events and the colonialism and slavery that created that economy.

 In the same way that language cannot be severed from history, Danticat’s novels illustrate how gender and sexuality are forever entwined with history and colonialism.
 In both novels, Danticat’s main characters are women involved in complicated sexual relationships.
 Both Senora Valencia and Amabelle experience love through their relationship to the massacre.
 La Senora rewrites her husband’s role in the massacre in order to justify staying with him, while Amabelle leaves her lover behind in order to survive the massacre.
 Her advice to him on where to hide places him in the line of danger and he is presumed dead.